Every professional displayed on Counselling Directory has been independently

 I am a Humanistic therapist, which means I believe in your innate ability to think for yourself, to grow, develop and heal.
 I'm warm, authentic and sensitive, and I'll support you as you explore and bring about the changes you want to make.

-Counselling can be hard work, and sometimes, you might feel sad, scared, angry or frustrated.
+Counselling can be hard work, and sometimes, you might feel sad or frustrated.
 We might also laugh, or talk about what brings you joy.
 I'll welcome you without judgment, whatever you wish to explore.

 We'll focus on whatever feels helpful for you.
 You might wish to explore how your history or childhood affects you now, and perhaps question old beliefs or patterns of behaviour.
 You might need compassionate support, or space to talk about what's happening for you right now.